Escaping the Chrome Sandbox Through DevTools

 About Enterprise Policies

 My journey towards finding this vulnerability began when I was looking into the Chromium enterprise policy system.
 It's intended to be a way for administrators to force certain settings to be applied to devices owned by a company or school.
-Usually, policies tied to a Google account and are downloaded from Google's own management server.
+Usually, policies are tied to a Google account and are downloaded from Google's own management server.

 The "Your browser is managed by your organization" message.